announcement-icon

 TL;DR

-• A global consulting firm needed comprehensive POI datasets across major cities to support an FMCG client’s frozen foods distribution strategy.
+A global consulting firm needed large-scale POI datasets across major cities to support an FMCG client’s frozen foods distribution strategy.

-• Problems: Search result caps, duplicate vs. hidden outlets, fluctuating extraction speeds, infrastructure strain in large metros, and cost/taxation risks.
+• Problems: Search result caps, duplicates masking unique outlets, fluctuating extraction speeds, and heavy infrastructure demands in sprawling metros.

-• Impact: Delivered benchmark-ready POI data on time, with hyperlocal granularity in cities like New York, London, Singapore, and São Paulo — giving the client faster insights, financial predictability, and a competitive advantage.
+• Impact: Delivered benchmark-ready POI data on time with hyperlocal granularity across global cities, giving the client faster insights, financial clarity, and stronger credibility with their FMCG partner.

 About the client